-To begin with, what is the validity in Islam for Ramadan greetings?
+To begin with, what is the validity in Islam for Ramadan Kareem greetings?
 Well, as Muslims we are not allowed to follow any religious innovations.
 That’s why we should take care of our actions in this regard.

 For happy Ramadan wishes, it mainly takes its validity in Islam from the Prophet (peace be upon him) saying: “There has come to you Ramadan, a blessed month, which Allah, the Mighty and Sublime, has enjoined you to fast.
 In it, the gates of heavens are opened and the gates of Hell are closed, and every devil is chained up.
 In it, Allah has a night which is better than a thousand months; whoever is deprived of its goodness is indeed deprived,” [Sunan an-Nasa’i].

 “Thus, the messages that people send on Eids and occasions on which it is Islamically prescribed to congratulate one another or that are sent with the aim of reminding people to do particular acts of worship that have to do with the time when they are sent, are permissible.”
 [Islam Question & Answer].

-Indeed, There is no specific wording that the Muslim has to use to offer congratulations for the beginning of Ramadan, so it is permissible to offer congratulations in any wordings that are customary among the people, such as saying “Kull ‘aam wa antum bi khayr” and other words that do not contain any meanings that are forbidden in Islam.
+Indeed, there is no specific wording that the Muslim has to use to offer congratulations for the beginning of Ramadan, so it is permissible to any Ramadan Kareem wishes they want in any wordings that are customary among the people, such as saying “Kull ‘Aam Wa Antum Bi Khayr” and other words that do not contain any forbidden meanings in Islam.
 [Islam Question & Answer]

-Now, after making sure of the validity of Ramadan greetings in Islam, did you think before how do you say Ramadan Kareem in Arabic?
-Let’s know some quotes on how to wish someone a happy Ramadan:
+Now, after making sure of the validity of Ramadan greetings in Islam, it is time to know how to say Happy Ramadan to someone and use different Ramadan Kareem wishes in Arabic:

-Ramadan Kareem means “have a generous Ramadan.
+Ramadan Kareem means “have a generous Ramadan” in English.
 You wish your speaker to acquire the benefits of this honorable month.
 It is regarded as one of the most famous happy Ramadan wishes.

-Ramadan Mubarak is more favorable for some Muslims.
-It means, have a blessed month.
-Thus, it indicates that there’s much more blessing upon us from Allah in that month.
+This is more favorable for some Muslims.
+Ramadan Mubarak Arabic meaning is: have a blessed month.
+Thus, it indicates that there is much more blessing upon us from Allah in that month.